javierllorente/qactus/README.md

 (will it just provide status?) which through Sivan's IRC winter typing turned out as "staqtus" which sounded like Qactus to Javier.

-This project has been recently migrated from Nokia Projects and refactored.
-Of course, there's still work to do :)
+This project was originally hosted on Nokia Developer Projects until 2013, when the service was discontinued.

 Installation
 ------------